Connect with others who understand.

 • Relaxation techniques

-You can work with your neurologist or health care provider to find a treatment option or intervention that will help improve your quality of life and overall sense of well-being.
+Work with your doctor to find a treatment option or intervention that will help improve your quality of life.

 Physical and Occupational Therapy

-Some pelvic and groin pain related to MS can be treated by a physical therapist.
-You may ask your neurologist or health care provider for a referral to this kind of specialist.
+Some pelvic pain related to MS can be treated by a physical therapist.
+Ask your healthcare provider for a referral to this kind of specialist.

-When it comes to pelvic floor disorders, physical therapists can be key to alleviating pain and other symptoms.
-They can help you learn how to control and strengthen the muscles you need to use to retain and eliminate waste effectively.
+Pelvic floor physical therapy can be key to relieving pain and other symptoms.
+Your physical therapist can help you learn how to control and strengthen the muscles you need to retain and eliminate waste effectively.
+One review noted that pelvic floor muscle training helped improve lower urinary tract symptoms, sexual dysfunction, quality of life, and mental health in people with MS.

-Physical therapists can assist with treating spasticity.
-They can help you stretch in a way that realigns the body.
+Physical therapists can help treat spasticity by showing you how to stretch and realign the body.
 They can also give you exercises to help you resist spasticity.
-They may recommend aquatic therapy, as the weightlessness from water can make stretching and exercise more effective.
+Aquatic therapy (exercising in the water) may be especially helpful for people with MS, as being in the water can make stretching and exercise easier and more effective.

-One MyMSTeam member shared that they have undergone physical therapy for spasticity that was causing groin pain: “Just saw my neurologist, and he said that it’s my hip flexor.
+One MyMSTeam member shared that they were recommended to physical therapy (PT) for spasticity that was causing groin pain: “Just saw my neurologist, and he said that it’s my hip flexor.
 He set me up for PT two times a week for 12 weeks.
 So yeah, spasticity or tight muscles.”

 In addition to physical therapy, occupational therapy can help you manage groin pain.
 Occupational therapists can help you find ways to move or sleep that do not trigger your pain.
 They may also be able to help you find devices, like braces, that hold your body in place and reduce pain from spasticity.